Computably totally disconnected locally compact groups: Uniform equivalence of two definitions of computably t.d.l.c.

 \begin{theorem} \ \\ A group $G$ is computably t.d.l.c.\ via a closed subgroup of $\S$ $\LR$

 $G$ is computably t.d.l.c.\ via a meet groupoid.

-\n Moreover, the equivalence is \emph{uniform}, in the sense that from a presentation of~$G$ of one type, one can effectively obtain a presentation of $G$ of the other type. \end{theorem} \begin{proof} ``$\RA$": Suppose that $G$ is computably t.d.l.c.\ as a closed subgroup of $\S$.
+\n Moreover, from a presentation of~$G$ of one type, one can effectively obtain a presentation of $G$ of the other type. \end{theorem} \begin{proof} ``$\RA$": Suppose that $G$ is computably t.d.l.c.\ as a closed subgroup of $\S$.
 To save on notation, we may assume that $G$ itself is a closed subgroup of $\S$ showing this.
 We will obtain a Haar computable copy of its meet groupoid $\+ W(G)$.

-Recall from Def.\ \ref{def:E} that $E=E_{\Tree G}\sub \NN$ is the decidable set of minimal code numbers for compact open subsets of~$G$.
-For $u \in E$ we can decide whether $\+ K_u$ is a subgroup.
-This is the case precisely when $\+ K_{M(u,u)}= \+ K_u$ and $\+ K_{I(u)} = \+ K_u$, where the computable functions $I,M$ were defined in Lemma~\ref{lem:basic operations}.
-We can also decide whether $B=\+ K_v$ is a coset.
-This is the case precisely when $B B^{-1}$ is a subgroup $U$ (in which case $B$ is its right coset).
+Recall from Definition\ \ref{def:E} that $E=E_{\Tree G}\sub \NN$ is the decidable set of minimal code numbers for compact open subsets of~$G$.
+For $u \in E$ we can decide whether $\+ K_u$ is a subgroup: this is the case precisely when $\+ K_{M(u,u)}= \+ K_u$ and $\+ K_{I(u)} = \+ K_u$, where the computable functions $I,M$ were defined in Lemma~\ref{lem:basic operations}.
+We can also decide whether $B=\+ K_v$ is a coset: this is the case precisely when $B B^{-1}$ is a subgroup $U$ (in which case $B$ is its right coset).
 Equivalently, $\+ K_{M(v,I(v))}$ is a subgroup, which is a decidable condition.